 - Environmentally sustainable

-Why have we chosen the inner north?
+Why the inner north?

 Many group members currently live in the inner north and want to stay close to family and friends in an area they know well.
 The inner north also has some excellent open spaces, a good bike path system and access to the light rail and many local shopping areas.

 Workshop with architects, like Rob Henry, on issues like building heights, carparking & alternative travel options & affordable housing.
 April 2018.
 Image: Edwina Robinson

 The final form of the cohousing project will depend upon the land purchased.
 However many members have expressed interest in owning a compact separate-title townhouse or terrace with a private courtyard.
 These preferences can be explored in future design workshops.

 Residents deliberately set out to develop a small community (on average 18 residences).
 Cohousing developments share the following characteristics: